 In this paper the optimal subcarrier allocation problem in cellular relay networks is investigated.
 The problem was formulated as an expectation maximization problem that maximizes the overall throughput while using some statistical information about MSs only, i.e. the density of MSs.
-The statistical multiplexing gain was also exploited to further improve channel utilization at the expense of some controlled collisions.
-A heuristic solution was proposed to solve the problem with low-complexity.
-Using simulations, the proposed scheme was shown to have better performance than those in the literature in both overall throughput and in the channel utilization.
+A heuristic sub-optimal solution was proposed to solve the problem with low-complexity.
+Using simulations, the proposed scheme was shown to have better performance than those in the literature in both overall throughput and channel utilization.
+In the future, we shall further investigate the fair radio resource allocation to ensure that each MS get approximately equal throughput.
+Spectrum reuse among RSs will also be investigated.